Best healers in the UK outlines some of the qualities that help people be the best healers.

 Despite her many mystical talents and the tutelage of master healer Dolores Cannon, Cherry’s other training is conventional and grounded.

 Her healing work can last several hours.
-If you can make a journey to her home near Dorking, Surrey, you have the opportunity to experience a profound clearing, and a shift in energy and perspective.
+If you can make a journey to her home near Dorking, Surrey in the UK, you have the opportunity to experience a profound clearing, and a shift in energy and perspective.

 * Get to know Cherry + her work in the My Life as a Healer Podcast.